Jad Noureddine

-Jad Ahmad Noureddine (جَاد أَحْمَد نُور الدِّين; born 27 February 1992) is a Lebanese professional footballer who plays as a centre-back for club Racing Beirut.
+Jad Ahmad Noureddine (جاد أحمد نور الدين; born 27 February 1992) is a Lebanese professional footballer who plays as a centre-back for club Racing Beirut.

 Noureddine began his senior career in 2009 at Lebanese Premier League side Nejmeh, before moving to Shabab Sahel in 2011.
 Noureddine moved to Indonesia, to Pusamania Borneo and Arema FC, in 2016 and 2017 respectively.
 He returned to Lebanon, joining Safa in 2017, before moving to Malaysia at Perak in 2018.
 In 2018 Noureddine returned to Safa, before joining AFC Cup title-holders Ahed in 2020.
 He moved on loan to Al-Ahli in Bahrain and Perak in Malaysia.
 After a one-year stop from football, Noureddine joined Racing Beirut in 2023.

 Noureddine represented Lebanon at both youth and senior level; he made his senior international debut in 2016, and played three games until 2017.

 Club career

 Indonesia

 Jad played for Indonesian sides Pusamania Borneo and Arema FC in 2016 and 2017.
 Because of an ACL injury that he suffered in 2016, while playing for Pusamania Borneo, Jad Noureddine went back to his home country, Lebanon, to take medical treatment—there were no specialists in Indonesia that could treat him.